TPG NBN review

 We’ve already brought customer reviews into discussion in this review, although these have related more to the reliability of the service rather than the customer support.

-As we did mention earlier, however, the majority of negative reviews against TPG do in fact relate to customer service.
-On Product Review, for example, TPG scores a low 1.9 stars out of 5, based on 4,131 reviews.
-More than half of these are one star reviews.
+As we mentioned earlier, however, the majority of negative reviews against TPG do relate to customer service.
+On Product Review, for example, TPG scores a low 1.9 stars out of 5, based on 4,597 reviews.
+More than half of these are one-star reviews.
 These reviews do also include those from customers on 5G home internet and home wireless broadband plans, which we know are more susceptible to issues than fixed-line NBN connections.

-We’ve seen multiple reviews from customers saying they were able to sign up to a TPG plan relatively easily, but when it comes to cancelling, it’s an arduous process.
-Customers claim they are constantly transferred to different departments over the course of several hours and even then, they find they are still charged various fees after their service was supposedly cancelled.
+We’ve seen multiple reviews from customers saying they were able to sign up for a TPG plan relatively easily, but when it comes to cancelling, it’s an arduous process.
+Customers claim they are constantly transferred to different departments over several hours and even then, they find they are still charged various fees after their service was supposedly cancelled.

 As with any online review, these could be isolated cases, and we’d argue it’s fair to say customers are more likely to leave a review with negative comments than positive.

-What we do like about TPG is that are multiple channels for you to find help you might need.
+What we do like about TPG is that there are multiple channels to help if you might need them.
 There's a live chat feature, although this is predominantly reserved for sales enquiries.
 There's a well-populated support section, and there's also an option to ask TPG to call you back.

 Verdict